Daniel J. Frey

 Age does not create wisdom.

-The original idea is with age, you gain experience and learn from mistakes.
+The original idea is that with age, you gain experience and learn from mistakes.

 Age does not create wisdom.